 It would be an understatement to say there was some controversy when fans first saw Bond in this shirt.
 But it’s actually a pretty versatile piece.
 The colors and pattern aren’t too in-your-face and work well with both beige linen trousers and jeans.
 The shirt also has some cool style details that set it apart.
 There’s the shorter length and slimmer cut, which keep you from looking like a regular at Margaritaville.
 And the button tabs on the cuffed sleeves are also unusual.
 I said it before: this feels like a serious man’s Hawaiian shirt.

 Again, both BAMF Style and Bond Suits do a great job of analyzing the entire look.
-And since we have two alternatives at two different different price points that come as close to screen accurate as possible, I’ve focused on those below.
-The options under the “Also Try” heading are more for those of you who like to be inspired by Bond style, but aren’t worried about the shirt being a perfect match.
+And we’re very lucky to have two alternatives at two different different price points that come as close to screen accurate as possible.
+The other options are more for those of you who like to be inspired by Bond’s style, but aren’t worried about the shirt being a perfect match.